jscriven0218/MoviesOnAPlane/README.md

-# Movies on a Plan
+# Movies on a Plane
 Analysis by Jordan Scriven

 ## Business Understanding